absinthe0223/guide/Guiding-Principles/Mission-Statement.md

 ## Vision

 It is 2020.
-Our software listens to to the chatter on the internet.
+Our software listens to the chatter on the Internet.
 Automatically, it configures itself to target the right prospects with offers that match their particular interests.
 The system configures campaigns, tracks offers, and optimizes content to convert faster and better than humans.

 The marketing teams at our customers work on building great offers for their prospects.
 Our system turns it into landing page, sets up ads and offers, does all the promotion, and drives traffic & leads to the business.